It’s time for universal public pharmacare for everyone.

 Almost 1 in 4 households reported that over the previous 12 months, they or someone in their household did not take their medicines as prescribed, if at all, because of the cost.

 By the numbers

+Private drug coverage is tied to employment.
 The less you earn at work, the less likely you are to have prescription drug coverage.